 Because WireGuard and OpenVPN are both open-source, they do not cost anything for users to implement.
 The only cost users will incur is that of the associated VPN.
 WireGuard does accept donations to keep the project going, but those are completely optional.

-Also Read: Best Enterprise VPN Solutions for 2022
+Also Read: Best Enterprise VPN Solutions